 We have designed and coordinated a large number of projects that bring positive social change.
 From the transformation of schoolyards into accessible community spaces, to the interactive awareness raising for citizens regarding issues of sustainable mobility.

 We always begin from the needs of the user, the resident, the public (user research).
 We involve all the stakeholders, professionals and citizens (participatory design).
-We identify the vision, the goals and the best approach (vision-oriented milestones) and we create a healthy framework of cooperation between among and the partner organization, in order to train its people in our methodologies.
+We identify the vision, the goals and the best approach (vision-oriented milestones) and we create a healthy framework of cooperation between among and the partner organisation, in order to train its people in our methodologies.